 Full course description

-The Academic Skills course is closely connected to PSY4074 (research proposal) and PSY4957 (mentor program 1y masters) and prepares students for their internship and thesis.
+The Academic Skills course is closely connected to the research proposal and the mentor program for the 1y masters (not for MMH) and prepares students for their internship and thesis.

 This module offers students an opportunity to practice and apply academic writing and research skills, and prepares students for their research internship (including the writing of their research proposal and thesis).
 To achieve this, a series of assignments, workshops, and lectures are offered in the 3rd period (four weeks).
 In addition, students will be encouraged to consider their future career (inc. what their interests are/what career(s) they would like to pursue).